 Historical Sketch

-Also, in 2013, the post-baccalaureate PharmD program evolved to become the PharmD for Pharmacists program, providing pharmacists with a BScPhm the opportunity to graduate with a PharmD degree.
-This flexible and customizable program can be undertaken on a part-time basis and through distance learning.
+Also in 2013, the post-baccalaureate PharmD evolved into the PharmD for Pharmacists program, providing pharmacists holding a BScPhm or equivalent degree with a pathway to earn a PharmD through a flexible program designed for practising professionals.

 Deans, Ontario College of Pharmacy